morphed

 Prompt: "Dark fantasy illustration of a knight in obsidian armor standing before a massive dragon, volcanic landscape with flowing lava, dramatic upward camera angle, hyper-detailed concept art, ArtStation trending style"

-The trick with illustration prompts is to reference specific art styles or studios.
+The trick with illustration prompts: reference specific art styles or studios.
 "Studio Ghibli," "cel-shaded," and "manga art style" each push the model toward a distinct aesthetic.
-Limit yourself to two style references maximum — combining "Van Gogh and anime and photorealistic" confuses the model and produces incoherent results.
+Limit yourself to two style references maximum.
+Combining "Van Gogh and anime and photorealistic" confuses the model and produces incoherent results.

 See our full breakdown in Nano Banana prompts for anime.

-Great food photography makes viewers hungry, and the right prompts can produce images that rival professional food stylists.
+Great food photography makes viewers hungry.
+The right prompts produce images that rival professional food stylists.

 Prompt: "Overhead shot of a rustic homemade pizza on a wooden cutting board, melted mozzarella with slight charring, fresh basil leaves, tomato sauce, flour dusted on the dark surface, warm kitchen lighting, food photography with shallow depth of field"